iam-nhi-nguyen/iam-nhi-nguyen.github.io/index.markdown

 and machine learning for healthcare, advised by Professor [Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/) and Professor [Oded Regev](https://cims.nyu.edu/~regev/).
-I'm grateful to be a [DeepMind Scholar](https://deepmind.google/about/education/).

-I graduated from Yale University with a combined MS in Computer Science and a BS in Computer Science and Applied Mathematics.
+I graduated from Yale University with a MS in Computer Science and a BS in Computer Science and Applied Mathematics.
 As an undergraduate student, I had the pleasure to work with Professor [Smita Krishnaswamy](https://krishnaswamylab.org/) and Professor [David van Dijk](https://www.vandijklab.org/) on projects investigating the use of